AndrewJBateman/javafx-observables-tasks/README.md

-# :zap: Java observables Tasks
+# :zap: JavaFX Observables Tasks

 * Java code to display list of employees when button pressed in FXML controller gridpane
 * **Note:** to open web links in a new window use: _ctrl+click on link_